vasanthbala/hackathon/metad/README.md

 ## How to run this Web Server

 SSH into the kubernetes-master.
-Make sure you have the Cluster Insight data collector running there.
-Do a git clone to get the hackathon/metad directory locally.
-From this directory type ```python metadata-service.py```.
+Do a git clone to get the hackathon GitHub directory locally.
+The sources for the web server are under ./hackathon/metad.

+Follow [these instructions](https://github.com/google/cluster-insight) to install and run the Cluster Insight context graph collector for Kubernetes.
+We will store this context metadata in the metadata store, and allow Big Query queries against it.

+Edit the constants at the top of hackathon/metad/metadata-service.py so they refer to the correct ID, NUMBER and ZONE of the project you want to monitor.
+This version is hardwired to provide a metadata storage service for one project only.
+Also check if the CLUSTER_INSIGHT_URL works when you call it locally on the kubernetes-master using curl.

+From the hackathon/metad directory type ```python metadata-service.py```.
 If you get a permissions error, you need to download a client-secrets.json file from the project you are monitoring, then set the env variable GOOGLE_APPLICATION_CREDENTIALS to the path of the client-secrets.json file.